 Photographer and illustrator Haig Witwer Shekerjian was born 3 November 1922 in Chicago, Illinois, and finally laid his camera to rest at the age of 79 on 21 August 2002 in Schenectady, New York.
-He and his wife, Regina, were regular visitors to Ajijic from 1950 on, and spent several months each year in the village during the 1970s and 1980s.
+He and his wife, Regina, first visited Ajijic in 1950s and became regular visitors to Ajijic thereafter.

 Haig’s parents were Haig Rupen Shekerjian, a rug salesman originally from Constantinople, Turkey, who became an art lecturer at the Art Institute in Chicago, and Frances Louise Witwer, a concert pianist from Chicago.
 His cousins included Brigadier General Haig W. Shekerjian.

 Haig attended Oak Park and River Forest Township High School in Oak Park, Illinois.
 His interest in photography started at an early age and, as a teenager, he was an avid member of the school’s Camera Club.
 After high school, he studied at the Eastman School of Photography in Rochester, New York, and at the University of New Mexico in Albuquerque.
 A 1943 yearbook entry shows that he was not only handsome, but also an accomplished actor, and member of the University Dramatic Club.

 On leaving university, Haig joined the U.S. Navy in November 1943.
 In early 1944, before leaving to serve for the remainder of the second world war in the Pacific, Haig married Regina deCormier, his lifelong love.